Freeguy1/fanekart/install.md

 # Installation

-Installing the "fanekart" tracking application is straightforward.

-The tracker itself is an app running on your smart phone (LINK)

-For server backend, I've choosen [pythonanywhere](https://www.pythonanywhere.com), a cloud hosting provider for with a strong love for web applications written in python *(and a great starting point for anyone who wants to learn python, but can't or won't install anything at their local machine)*.
-Their free account is plenty for this application (but you won't regret shilling out for their paid services, starting at $5/mo).

-If you have your own server, installing your own flask web app with this application should also be easy.

-## Pythonanywhere
+## Pythonanywhere server backend

 ### 1. Your pythonanywhere account

 Sign up for a free account at [pythonanywhere](https://www.pythonanywhere.com).
+Note your username (case sensitive).

-### 2. Flask web app
+### 2. Get your flask web app running.

-Get your web app up and running at your pythonanywhere installation.
+Get your flask web app up and running at your pythonanywhere installation.
 Click the "Web" tab, then the "add a new web app" button.

 ![pythonanywhere web tab -> add a new web app](https://github.com/LtGlahn/fanekart/blob/master/images/pythonanywhere-startwebapp.png)

 Click at the **Flask** option at the choice **"Select a python web framework"**.
-Otherwise just use the default options.
+Otherwise go with the defaults.

 You then have to tell your web app where to put non-dynamic content (html, javascript etc).
 Scroll down to the **"Static files:** section.